 As earlier noted, the foundation of digitalization of Nigeria's electoral process was laid in 2011 with the biometric registration of voters, though this created the problem of multiple registrations.
 The digitalization project was further deepened with the deployment of biometric devices like smart card readers and permanent voter cards.
-The deployment began in 2015 and continued in the 20019 election season.
-These devices eliminated the incidence of multiple registrations and ghost voters and reduced impersonation and identity theft.
-However, because of a weak institutional framework in which the project was embedded, together with the failure of the biometric devices to electronically authenticate and verify voters in some places, the "incidence forms" were invented by the INEC to manually serve the purpose of biometric devices.
+The deployment authenticate and verify voters in some places, the "incidence forms" were invented by the INEC to manually serve the purpose of biometric devices.
 This, in turn, created room for a dual accreditation process.
 One is done electronically with the use of biometric devices; the other is done manually by filling out the incidence forms, which contain provisions for the voter's name, address, voter identification number, phone number, and thumbprint.
 Regrettably, this dual process created room for election rigging and other forms of electoral fraud like double voting and multiple thumb printings as witnessed in the 2015 and 2019 elections, as was the case in previous ones.